NDari/gocrunch/README.md

 func Copy(m [][]float64) [][]float64
 ```
 Copy copies the content of a 2D slice of float64s into another with the same
 shape.
-This is a deep copy, unlike the builtin copy function that is shallow for
+This is a deep copy, unlike the built in copy function that is shallow
-2D slices.
+for 2D slices.

 #### func  Dot